AwesomeVisa/awesome-immigration/README.md

 5. Transfer fund to the above bank account

-6. Onboard the negociated company
+6. Onboard the negotiated company